Dr. Mark Lutter

 Welcome to my webpage!

 I am a quantitative economic sociologist with interests in political sociology, social inequality research, and organizational theory.
 My research largely focuses on social structures in economic life.
 Currently, I'm analyzing the emergence of extreme inequalities in markets, so-called winner-take all structures.
+My work appears in journals such as American Sociological Review, European Sociological Review, Sociology, or International Sociology.

 I studied sociology, psychology, and statistics and was a doctoral student at the International Max Planck Research School on the Social and Political Constitution of the Economy.
 I received my Doctorate from University of Duisburg-Essen, and have held visiting fellowships at Harvard University, Science-Po Paris, and ETH Zurich.